datamonsterr/vdt-dashboard-backend/docs/api.md

 ---

 ### 4. Update Schema
 Update an existing schema owned by the authenticated user.
-This will modify the schema definition and regenerate the database.
+This will modify the schema definition and automatically regenerate the database with the new structure.

 **Endpoint:** `PUT /schemas/{id}`
 **Authentication:** Required

+**Process:**
+1. ✅ Validate updated schema definition
+2. ✅ Update schema metadata
+3. ✅ Drop existing database
+4. ✅ Recreate database with new structure
+5. ✅ Execute updated table creation SQL
+6. ✅ Recreate foreign key constraints
+7. ✅ Update status to "updated"

 **Request Body:** Same format as Create Schema